Frequently asked questions about local locksmiths

 First: check if any other entry point is unlocked, and whether anyone else has a spare key.
 If not, find a locksmith using the verification steps in this guide: confirmed local address, state license, and a specific price range quoted over the phone (not just a "service call fee").

-When the technician arrives: ask to see photo ID and credentials before any work.
-Ask for the written estimate before work begins.
+When the technician arrives, confirm who they are and get the written estimate before work begins.
 A professional local locksmith will open a standard residential door without drilling in most cases.
-If they immediately suggest drilling, ask why and get a second opinion.
+If drilling is suggested, ask for an explanation of why other methods were not suitable first.

 Document the damage with photos before and after.
 If the locksmith carries general liability insurance (which all legitimate local locksmiths should), file a claim against their policy for the repair or replacement cost.
 Ask for the insurance carrier and policy number at the time of service.